veritywong/portfolio-CSS/README.md

 ## To open the project in your browser

-Go download and run this project in your browser put the following into your terminal:
+To download and run this project in your browser put the following into your terminal:

 ```
 git clone https://github.com/veritywong/portfolio-project.git